Recycling - recycle right

 |Chemical bottles such as anti-freeze|

 Tip: remember to remove any film lids or absorbent pads/cushions (meat trays or fruit punnets).
-Any food trays or bottles should be rinsed and empty.
-Food labels can be left on.
+If you can rinse and remove labels that would be great!

 |Yes please||No thanks|